renanr0cha/100-days-of-code/log.md

 **Thoughts:** I took a day off yesterday because it was my baby's shower.
 Sorry guys!
 **Link to work:** [Pomo Focus Timer 2.0 Beta](https://renanrochadev.github.io/pomo-focus-timer/)

+### Day 22: May 16, 2022

+**Today's Progress**: Studied SPAs and coded an example page html only.

+**Thoughts:** Today was full of new concepts and ways of thinking JS and web development.
+Very nice!